johansatge/nwjs-macappstore/CERTIFICATES.md

 ### Preparing the request

-To request a certificate you need a `.certSigningRequest` file.
+To request your certificates you need a `.certSigningRequest` file.

 Open `/Applications/Utilities/Keychain Access.app`; in the app menu, and select *Request a Certificate From A Certificate Authority...*: